ssainball/command/README.md

-# Linux command of Cardano Shelly
+# Linux command of Cardano Shelley